-- Director since 1966 Non-Independent Director
+- Director since 1966

+- Non-Independent Directo

+- Controlling shareholder

 Mr. Hasenfratz founded Linamar in 1966 and has held the position of Executive Chairman ever since.

 - Formally trained as a toolmaker and a machinist. - Acted as Linamar's CEO from 1966 until 2002 - Currently acts as an executive within the Company with day to day responsibilities focused on cost savings programs and management leadership training.